1. Users in Checkmk

 You create a new user with the Add user button on the page with this same title:

-In the Identity box, enter the internal ID (Username) and a title (Full name) — here the full name of the user.
-The Email address and Pager address fields are optional and are used for alerting via email and SMS respectively.
+In the Identity box, enter the internal ID (Username) and a title — here the Full name of the user.
+The Email address and Pager address fields are optional and are used for notifications via email and SMS respectively.

 Note: Do not enter an email address here for now.
 First read the notes in the chapter on notifications.

 In the Security box, leave the default setting at Normal user login with password and only assign an initial password.
 At the bottom at Roles you can assign roles to the user.
 If you assign more than one role, the user simply receives the maximum permissions from these roles — although this would not make much sense for the three predefined roles.